DoneDeal0/superdiff/README.md

 This library compares two arrays or objects and returns a full diff of their differences.

+ℹ️ The documentation is also available on our [website](https://superdiff.gitbook.io/donedeal0-superdiff)!

 <hr/>

 ## WHY YOU SHOULD USE THIS LIBRARY